Harvesting the Numbers: Fall Stormwater Update

 Our 2nd quarter of the year brought in many stormwater permits.
 We issued 14 permits for commercial projects between April 1, 2025 and June 30, 2025.
 We also issued 72 residential permits during that same time period with 48 of those being some sort of exemption.
 Please remember, if you are moving soil in the unincorporated areas of Richland County you need to consult with us about a stormwater permit to ensure you are following the Stormwater Management and Sediment Control Regulations of Richland County.

 And now for a Stormwater Minute: Did you know that Agricultural projects are NOT exempt from the county’s Stormwater and Sediment Control Regulations?
 While agricultural construction is typically exempt from building and zoning regulations (still check in with each of these departments if you have an ag project), it is still subject to stormwater permitting requirements.
 We require site plans and the permit application to be submitted to our office.
-We inspect projects that go over the 2,000 square foot threshold outline in the County’s regulations.
+We inspect projects that go over the 2,000 square foot threshold outlined in the County’s regulations.
 Stormwater Permits for Agricultural projects are fee exempt though and never cost the farmer anything.

 Zoe on a stormwater inspection for an agricultural project